What is eastern equine encephalitis?

 - weakness

-General symptoms do not involve the nervous system and can last for two weeks.
-Some people infected with EEE can develop a more severe form of illness called encephalitis (swelling of the brain).
+General symptoms do not involve the nervous system and can last for 2 weeks.
+Some people infected with eastern equine encephalitis can develop a more severe form of illness called encephalitis (swelling of the brain).
 This type of illness is rare.
+If encephalitis develops, symptoms include:

 - sudden onset of severe headache